ceddah/Streaming_App_ReactJS_Redux/README.md

 #### CRUD Operations with React,Redux, JSON-Server.
 Additional Tools used: axios, lodash, semantic-ui, Google-Auth, Redux_DEVTOOLS
 Features:
-- Create New Stream if you are logged in
+- Create a New Stream if you are logged in
 - Edit/Delete Streams that you've created
 - Visit any Stream and get their Info